-Mike Hunter our CEO this morning attended a ministerial visit by George Osborne, the Chancellor of the Exchequer to Garrendale Ltd, in Derby.
-The Chancellor spoke to an invited business audience about the Government’s plans for the economy, and specifically about the Midlands as a “Powerhouse” of the UK economy, citing Garrendale as an example, having expanded significantly in the last 5 years, and created 40 new jobs.
+Mike Hunter our CEO this morning attended a ministerial visit by George Osborne.
+The Chancellor of the Exchequer was visiting Garrendale Ltd, in Derby.
+The Chancellor spoke to an invited audience of East Midlands business leaders.
+He discussed the Midlands as a “Powerhouse” of the UK economy.
+He cited Garrendale as an example.
+Having expanded significantly in the last 5 years, and created 40 new jobs.

 As a business we broadly welcome the Government’s commitment, both to East Midlands businesses, and to strengthen international trade.
-We remain however very concerned about the impact of the forthcoming European Referendum, both on business confidence and on economic performance.
+We remain however very concerned about the impact of the forthcoming European Referendum.
+This could affect both business confidence and economic performance.